meetoseh/backend/docs/db/phone_verifications.md

 - `user_id (integer not null references users(id) on delete cascade)`: The id of the user which requested the verification
 - `phone_number (text not null)`: the phone number we attempted to verify
+- `enabled (boolean not null)`: true if the phone number should be enabled when the verification completes, false otherwise.
 - `status (text not null)`: one of `approved`, `pending`, or `canceled`
 - `started_at (real not null)`: when we sent the initial verification request, in seconds since the unix epoch